Testing of Bars and Rods

 Testing solutions for tensile tests on bars and rods

 ZwickRoell's parallel closing hydraulic specimen grips ensure perfect specimen clamping and positioning throughout the entire test, preventing the specimen from slipping.
 In most cases, standard-compliant strain measurement is performed using automatic contact or optical (non-contact) extensometers.
 The ZwickRoell makroXtens is the classic and proven solution for the tests on bars and rods.
 Through its mechanical design, it combines high resolution and high accuracy with very high robustness.
-It's robust mechanical construction allows it to measure continuous strain up to the point of specimen break.
+The robust mechanical construction allows it to measure continuous strain up to the point of specimen break.
 Strain at break can be determined automatically, without the need for tedious specimen markings or manual measurement after specimen remains are collected.

 The laserXtens is our innovative solution for strain measurement up to specimen break, and fully meets standard requirements (ISO 6892-1, ASTM E8, as well as ISO 9513, and ASTM E83) for bars and rods.
 The laserXtens does not require the application of specimen markings; based on the measurement principle, it can use the pattern created by the laser light on the surface as markings.
 The optical evaluation of this "self-marking" is carried out in such a way that even scale and the occasional flaking of scale do not disturb the markings.